unioslo/harborapi/docs/usage/methods/read.md

     As you work with the API, it is likely you will encounter more of these inconsistencies.

 To get an idea of the fields you can query, call [`get_model_fields()`][harborapi.models.base.BaseModel.get_model_fields] on the model the method returns.
-This will return a list of field names that you can use in your query.
-As the warning above states, the actual field names the API expects might be subtly different than the ones on the actual model, but the list should give you a good idea of what is available:
+This will return a set of field names that you can use in your query.
+As the warning above states, the actual field names the API expects might be subtly different than the field names on the actual model, but the list should give you a good idea of what is available:

 ```py
 from harborapi.models import Project